projectatomic/atomic-site/source/docs/fedora_atomic_bare_metal_installation.md

 Kickstart installations offer a means to automate the installation process, either partially or fully.
 Kickstart files contain answers to all questions normally asked by the installation program, such as what time zone do you want the system to use, how should the drives be partitioned or which packages should be installed.

-Currently, the */usr/share/anaconda/interactive-defaults.ks* kickstart is already included in Fedora Atomic boot.iso.
-This minimal configuration file contains two required commands:

-    bootloader --timeout=3 --extlinux
-    ostreesetup --nogpg --osname=fedora-atomic-host --remote=installmedia --url=file:///install/ostree --ref=fedora-atomic/rawhide/x86_64/server/docker-host-systemd

-The first command above choses the *extlinux* bootloader that is required by the current Anaconda-OSTree implementation.
-The second command specifies the default OSTree repository.
+The installer ISO contains embedded content, and thus works offline.

+However, to do a PXE installation, you must download the content dynamically.
+We strongly recommend mirroring the OSTree repository, rather than having each machine contact the upstream provider.

-For unattended installation you need to specify your own kickstart configuration and load it from the boot prompt as described below.
-Use the required `bootloader` and `ostreesetup` commands in your custom configuration.
-If you omit this step, your kickstart will be ignored and the default one will be used.
+So, for unattended installation you need to specify your own kickstart configuration and load it from the boot prompt as described below.
+Use the `ostreesetup` command in your custom configuration, which is what configures anaconda to consume the rpm-ostree generated content.

 For example, create *atomic-ks.cfg* file with the following content: